ReyesEnterprise/Hobbies2/README.md

-Hello World! and thank you for visisting my website it really means a lot to me.
-I have been working very hard on this Hobbies website trying to master my skills like HTML, CSS, FelexBox and Grid just to name a few.
+Hello World! and thank you for visiting my website it really means a lot to me.
+I have been working very hard on this Hobbies website trying to master my skills like HTML, CSS, FelexBox, and Grid just to name a few.
 I really learned a lot
-But I am Always open to some Feedback as we are always learning and working to a better tomorrow agian i thank you for your time and i hope you enjoy viewing my site as much as i enjoyed making it.
+But I am always open to some Feedback as we are always learning and working toward a better tomorrow again I thank you for your time and I hope you enjoy viewing my site as much as I enjoyed making it.

 //** some things to keep in mind **//

-1: this site is not a professional website.
+1: This site is not a professional website.

-2: this website is better on a larger screen but was made adaptable to smaller screens like phones and tablets.
+2: This website is better on a larger screen but was made adaptable to smaller screens like phones and tablets.

-3: this is a website for my final progject for school our assiment was to work with CSs and Html primaraly so if things like forms dont work properly yet its mainly intentional.
+3: This is a website for my final project for a school our assignment was to work with CSS and HTML primarily so if things like forms don't work properly yet it's mainly intentional.

-in counclution thank you for your time, and ENJOY!!
+in conclusion, thank you for your time, and ENJOY!!